Appointments and Scheduling

 What type of providers do you have?

-ANSWER: We have board certified family practice and pediatric physicians on staff as well as nurse practitioners and physician assistants.
+ANSWER: We have board certified family practice physicians on staff as well as nurse practitioners and physician assistants.
+Some providers specialize in sleep or diabetes.
 Our patients can choose their primary care provider from these clinicians.

 Do you have providers who perform DOT medical exam and certifications?